Pattern hair loss

 How it is usually described

-The Norwood scale is the most common framework used to describe visible stage and pattern.
-It is useful for orientation, but it should not be treated as a complete diagnosis.
+The Norwood scale is the most common framework used to describe visible stage and pattern in men.
+Female pattern hair loss is usually described differently because it often affects density over the top and crown rather than creating the same receding hairline pattern.
+Both descriptions are useful for orientation, but neither should be treated as a complete diagnosis.

 Main treatment categories